manavkr0710/stroom/DEPLOYMENT_TROUBLESHOOTING.md

 ## Heroku Deployment Troubleshooting

+### Session and Authentication Issues

+If you're experiencing "Unauthorized User" errors or issues with sessions after deploying to Heroku, follow these steps:

+1. **Check MongoDB Connection**
+   - Make sure MongoDB Atlas accepts connections from anywhere (`0.0.0.0/0` in Network Access settings)
+   - Verify your connection string in Heroku environment variables

+2. **Check Session Configuration**
+   - Sessions are now stored in MongoDB using connect-mongo
+   - Secure cookies may cause issues if HTTPS is not properly set up

+3. **Use Diagnostic Endpoints**
+   - Visit `/health` to check if MongoDB is connected
+   - Use `/session-diagnostic?key=YOUR_DIAGNOSTIC_KEY` to check session data (set DIAGNOSTIC_KEY env var first)

 ### Registration Issues

 If you're experiencing issues with user registration after deploying to Heroku, follow these steps: